joyce99/Xie-Yuxin/KE-MCW/README.md

 ## Preparation
 You need to prepare  the pre-trained word vectors.
 * Pre-trained word vectors.
 Download [GoogleNews-vectors-negative300.bin.gz](https://code.google.com/archive/p/word2vec/)
-* A subset of data (20k docs) is provided [here](https://drive.google.com/open?id=1Jh8Suuk6sTKuK-mbpvU5KfiQKi9zAGar) for you to test the code.
-Unzip and place it to data/.
+* Our data is provided [here](https://drive.google.com/file/d/1z1JGWMnQkkWw_4tjptgO-dxXD0OeTfuP/view) for you.
+Unzip and put these data into data/.

 ## Details